-Although the home was donated in 1971 it was not moved until August 6, 1974 when Harmon Movers, Napoleon, moved it down County Road Z to Huddle Road and then to it’s present site on the Henry County fairgrounds.
+Although the home was donated in 1971 it was not moved until August 6, 1974, when Harmon Movers, Napoleon, moved it down County Road Z to Huddle Road and then to its present site on the Henry County Fairgrounds.
 Prior to the November 1971 meeting of the Trustees of the Henry County Historical Society, the Commissioners of Henry County had given permission to put the home on a site selected by the Henry County Fair Board Directors.
 It was up to the Historical Society to surround the site with a fence and to keep up the structure.
 It was stressed that this was to be a temporary location and the home could be moved by the Historical Society at any time in the future.
 Although the home had been moved on August 6, 1974, it was placed on jacks and left waiting for work to start.

-Object of the Restoration
+An object of the Restoration

-The stated object of the project of restoration of the log house was to restore it as closely as possible to the era in which it was built; and to furnish the structure as authentically as possible.
+The stated object of the project of restoration of the log house was to restore it as closely as possible to the era in which it was built, and to furnish the structure as authentically as possible.

-On March 8, 1976 Mel Lanzer’s workmen began the task of putting the house on its foundation.
-The home was to be finished in time for the July 4, 1976 Bicentennial celebration at the fairgrounds.
-In late March, 1976 the workmen went to lunch and returned to find the log house collapsed and lying on the foundation in a heap.
-The Trustees of the Society met immediately and decided to re-build with the usable logs, to obtain more logs, and to construct a one-story log home with a loft.
+On March 8, 1976, Mel Lanzer’s workmen began the task of putting the house on its foundation.
+The home was to be finished in time for the July 4, 1976, Bicentennial celebration at the fairgrounds.
+In late March 1976 the workmen went to lunch and returned to find the log house collapsed and lying on the foundation in a heap.
+The Trustees of the Society met immediately and decided to rebuild with the usable logs, to obtain more logs, and to construct a one-story log home with a loft.
 A rail fence was erected in May 1976 to mark the site line.
 A campaign for money to help pay for the fireplace brick was suggested under the title of “A Dollar a Brick” and the public was able to help in the home’s restoration.
 Curtains were donated for the windows.
-Shelves were built; and a bed that had belonged to the Palmerton family was given for home’s use.
+Shelves were built, and a bed that had belonged to the Palmerton family was given for home’s use.
 Evergreen trees were donated for the yard.
 Donations from members and the public have helped to furnish the cabin.
 Donation of other suitable items is always appreciated.
 The fireplace construction and the concrete floor make it possible for the fireplace to actually be used for cooking and heating.
 The home has been used as a meeting place for the Historical Society, for programs and special times such as the Henry County Fair living history re-enactments.